Arups-Experiments/React-Node-Boilerplate/README.md

 **Maintained by the [Arup Upopadhyay]**

 [//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
+There is no need to format it nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax"
 [arup upopadhyay]: https://www.linkedin.com/in/arupupopadhyay/
 [npm-url]: https://npmjs.org/package/eslint-plugin-react
 [git-action-icon]: https://github.com/Arup-Upopadhyay/Web-CircleCI-Boilerplate/actions/workflows/main.yml